Bacitracin overdosePolysporin ointment overdose; Baciquent ointment overdose

 - Breathing support

 - Chest x-ray

 - Medicines to treat symptoms

-- Skin washing (irrigation) - if the product touched these tissues and they are irritated or swollen
+- Skin and eye washing (irrigation) if the product touched these tissues and they are irritated or swollen

-If an allergic reaction has developed and can be controlled, recovery is very likely.
-Survival beyond 24 hours usually indicates recovery is likely.
+If an allergic reaction develops and is controlled, recovery is very likely.
+Survival beyond 24 hours usually is a sign that recovery is likely.

 Drug Monograph, Bacitracin.
 Provided by Gold Standard.
 Clinical Key.
 2015.